 ”Menopause has become a period during which many women take the opportunity to change their lifestyle by adopting preventive and well-being-promoting activities focused on a ‘healthy living plans’ that includes healthy eating, regular exercise, and maintenance of an active family and social life,’ the authors explained.
 ‘This finding may explain why 40% to 60% of women report engaging in exercise to improve vasomotor complaints; notably, this proportion is even higher than that reported for women in premenopausal stages” (Godoy-Izquierdo et al, 2017).

 Lifestyle factors like diet and exercise are essential to good health from an Ayurvedic perspective.
-Eating according to constitution and in moderation is necessary to not overburden the system.
+Eating according to the constitution and in moderation is necessary to not overburden the system.
 Daily exercise is important for aiding digestion, keeping muscles limber and joints lubricated, as well as helping us sleep more soundly at night.
-For women going through menopause or change of life, Ayurvedic herbs also offer assistance to battling those vasomotor symptoms.
+For women going through menopause or a change of life, Ayurvedic herbs also offer assistance in battling those vasomotor symptoms.
 In conjunction with exercise, a number of herbs are useful in keeping us healthy and motivated.

 Traditionally, Dioscorea villosa (wild yam) or shatavari is used for menopausal support of hot flashes*, and Asparagus racemosus has traditionally been used for its aphrodisiac properties.
 Cissus quadrangularis has long since been described for endocrine-promoting properties.
-Both Terminalia arjuna and Indian coral powder have cooling and liver-supportive properties and provide a naturally-balanced elemental calcium and magnesium.*
+Both Terminalia arjuna and Indian coral powder have cooling and liver-supportive properties and provide naturally-balanced elemental calcium and magnesium.*